125Akash/BeyondBonds/README.md

    cd beyondbonds
    ```

-2. Install npm dependencies using `concurrently` for both the client and server:
+2. Install npm dependencies of `concurrently` which will furter use for client and server:

    ```bash
    npm install